gabrielgollo/TelegramBOT-with-MySql/README.md

 This is my new project only to test how a TelegramBot should work with MySql Storage and some APIs.

+Uses an API Rest to get data of COVID-19

 ---

 ## Features-to-be